 Briefly summarize the project, in one page or less.
 Include the title of the project, geographic location, and a brief overview of the need for the project.
-Goal(s), smart objectives, specific project activities that would be funded, anticipated outputs and outcomes should also be included in this section.
+Goal(s), objectives, specific project activities, anticipated outputs and outcomes should also be included in this section.